Getting the most from your medications

 Americans are living longer and better than ever.
 This is due in large part to advances in medicine that have led to earlier diagnosis and improved treatment of chronic conditions like high blood pressure, high cholesterol, heart disease, cancer and stroke — just to name a few.
 Nowadays, most people 65 and older have at least one chronic health condition, and likely take multiple medications.
 Today's medicines can treat disease and reduce symptoms of the many conditions and ailments that are experienced by adults as they age.
 However, in order to make the best use of your medicines, and avoid possible health risks, it is critical to use the medications properly.

 As 79 million aging baby boomers get older, they and their caregivers must take the time to learn about their medications and how to avoid problems.
-Clackamas County is launching a campaign to help educate seniors and their caregivers on how to get the best out of their medications, and avoid potential health complications.
+Download a quick guide brochure to help you on your next visit to your medical provider.

 Top questions to ask your pharmacist